 Please note that this is not necessary if you are using Webin-CLI, as it handles the upload process for you.

 All upload methods described below will require you to have registered a Webin account, the ID for which resembles ‘Webin-XXXXX’.
+Always enter this with an upper-case ‘W’.
 Register an account or reset your password at the Webin login page.